Conservative revolt in the House blocks effort to reauthorize a key US spy tool

-The legislative breakdown comes months after a similar process to reform and reauthorize the surveillance program fell apart before it even reached the House floor.
+The breakdown comes months after a similar process to reform and reauthorize the surveillance program fell apart before it even reached the House floor.
 Speaker Mike Johnson, R-La., has called the program "critically important" but has struggled to find a path forward on the issue, which has been plagued by partisan bickering for years.
-The procedural vote to bring up the bill failed 193-228.
-Nineteen Republicans voted no.
+The procedural vote to bring up the bill Wednesday failed 193-228, with nearly 20 Republicans voting no.

-The bill under consideration would renew the surveillance program with a series of reforms meant to satisfy critics who complained of civil liberties violations against Americans.
-But Republican critics complained that those changes did not go far enough, calling into doubt whether the bill backed by the Biden administration and Johnson would have enough votes to advance.
+It marks the latest blow to Johnson's leadership as he faces being ousted from his job in the same stunning fashion as his predecessor.
+Hours before the vote, the Republican leader made a final push urging for passage, saying Congress must "address these abuses" without cutting off the surveillance program entirely.

+“It’s a critically important piece of our intelligence and law enforcement in this country,” he said in a press conference.

 U.S. officials have said the tool, first authorized in 2008 and renewed several times since then, is crucial in disrupting terror attacks, cyber intrusions and foreign espionage and has also produced intelligence that the U.S. has relied on for specific operations.